 In this video, our Regional Trainers Rebecca & Matt will walk you through the onboarding process.
-At EF English First, we understand that it can be really scary and nerve-racking for a lot of teachers when they decide to go to another country.
-To help you visualize how you’ll be taken care of, they’ll walk through the first three days of onboarding with you so that you understand the different ways that you\’ll be supported and that you don\’t have to panic.
+At EF English First, we understand that it can be really scary and nerve-racking for a lot of teachers when they decide to teach English abroad.
+To help you visualize how you’ll be taken care of, they’ll walk through the first three days of onboarding with you so that you understand the different ways that you’ll be supported and that you don’t have to panic.
 Everything’s going to be ok!

 It starts on the day you arrive.
 On that day you are picked up from the airport by an EF driver; they have a nice little sign that says EF and has your name on it, so you know exactly who you go with.
 The driver will take you to your hotel where you can relax, rest and get ready for your training.
 All of our new teachers stay at the same hotel, so you might be able to meet your new colleagues too!

 The next day, or Day 1, you are taken to the onboarding center.
 At the center you get to meet all of your trainers, and sometimes your Recruiter, but you also will meet the other teachers who will go through the onboarding process with you.
 That morning will open with some icebreakers, giving you a chance to get to know each other and also teaching you a little bit about EF as a company – both what we do in education and also our other activities outside of that.
 Then it’s time for contracting signing!
 We will be here to support you through that, helping you read through them and making sure that everything is ok before you sign it because we know it can be quite a scary thing to not know if your contract is okay.